kcarnold/cs344/content/units/03models/discussion.md

 2. Follow the [weekly discussion instructions](/discussions/) for writing your post.

 Also, sign up for a topic for a future week.
 The link to the sign-up sheet is on Moodle for this unit.

+Come prepared to share some insights from the discussion in class on Wednesday.